fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10b.md

 };
 ```

 One of the most commonly used properties of flex item is the [flexGrow](https://css-tricks.com/almanac/properties/f/flex-grow/) property.
 It accepts a unitless value which defines the ability for a flex item to grow if necessary.
-If every flex items have a <em>flexGrow</em> of <em>1</em>, they will share all the available space evenly.
-If a flex item have a <em>flexGrow</em> of <em>0</em> it will only use the space its content requires and leave rest of the space for other flex items.
+If all flex items have a <em>flexGrow</em> of <em>1</em>, they will share all the available space evenly.
+If a flex item has a <em>flexGrow</em> of <em>0</em>, it will only use the space its content requires and leave the rest of the space for other flex items.

 Here is a more interactive and concrete example of how to use flexbox to implement a simple card component with header, body and footer: [Flexbox example](https://snack.expo.io/@kalleilv/3d045d).